Learn what you need to know about carbon tetrachloride.

 The state and federal drinking water standards for carbon tet are set at 5 parts per billion (ppb).
 We suggest you stop drinking water that contains more than 5 ppb of carbon tet.
 If levels of carbon tet are very high in your water, you may also need to avoid washing, bathing or using the water for other purposes.

 No standards exist for regulating the amount of carbon tet allowed in the air of homes.
-However, the Wisconsin Department of Natural Resources (DNR) has set a residential indoor air action level for carbon tet at 0.64 parts per billion by volume (ppbv).
+However, the DNR has set a residential indoor air action level for carbon tet at 0.64 parts per billion by volume (ppbv).
 The action level is considered to be protective of public health.
 Breathing carbon tet for a lifetime at 0.64 ppbv is very unlikely to be harmful to people.
 If carbon tet concentrations in air are above the action level, we recommend taking an action to halt exposure.

 Most people can't smell carbon tet until the level exceeds 40,000 ppbv.
 If you can smell the chemical, the level is too high to be safe.

 A person's reaction to chemicals depends on several things, including individual health, heredity, previous exposure to chemicals including medicines, and personal habits such as smoking or drinking.
 It’s also important to consider the length of exposure to the chemical, the amount of chemical exposure, and whether the chemical was inhaled, touched, or eaten.

 People can experience the following symptoms immediately or shortly after breathing air containing 100 ppm (100,000 ppbv) of carbon tet for 30 minutes or drinking as little as 1 milliliter of carbon tet (about an eye dropper full):